linsomniac/toothpyk/README.md

 - allow               Allow a connection through the firewall.
 - eval (e)            Evaluate a Python expression and return the result.
                       Can be used as a simple infix calculator.
 - modulefile (mf, modfile)
                       Print out the "__file__" attribute of the specified module, so you can take a peek at the source.
+- password (pw, gpw)  Generate a random password.
 - send                Connect to a socket and send data to it.
 - split               Filter to read stdin/file and print the specified columns.
 - receive (recv)      Listen on a socket and when a connection comes in read data from it.
 - rsend               Listen on a socket and when a connection comes in send data to it.
 - rreceive (rrecv)    Connect to a socket and read data from it.
 - random              Print out a random number.
 - rpncalc (rc, rpn)   An RPN desk calculator, use comma like Enter and 'x' can be used for multiply.
 - zoneoffset (z)      Print the current timezone offset from GMT.

 ## Requirements